 Package Leaflet: Information for the User

-Zolpidem DESGEN 10 mg Film-Coated Tablets
+Zolpidem DESGEN 10 mg film-coated tablets EFG

 Zolpidem, tartrate

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

 Zolpidem Desgen is a hypnotic that belongs to a group of medications known as benzodiazepine analogs.

-Zolpidem Desgen is indicated for sleep rhythm disorders and all forms of insomnia, especially when there are difficulties in falling asleep, either initially or after a premature awakening.
+Zolpidem Desgen is indicated for sleep rhythm disorders and all forms of insomnia, especially when there are difficulties falling asleep, either initially or after a premature awakening.

 Do not take Zolpidem Desgen

-If you have severe liver problems (hepatic).
+If you have severe liver problems (hepatic impairment).

 Warnings and precautions